 Quebec Minister of Families wants to clean up unsubsidized daycares

-Quebec Minister of Families Mathieu Lacombe intends to convert some unsubsidized private daycares into subsidized institutions to "clean up" a network that he said was grown out of control, Nov.
+Quebec Minister of Families Mathieu Lacombe on Nov.
 30, 2019.
 THE CANADIAN PRESS/Jacques Boissinot

 MONTREAL -- Quebec Minister of Families Mathieu Lacombe confirmed Saturday his intention to convert some unsubsidized private daycares into subsidized institutions to "clean up" a network that he said has grown out of control.